projmate/coffee-backbone-sourcemap/README.md

 # coffee-backbone-sourcemap

-Projmate CoffeeScript and Backbone example with support for source maps.
+Projmate CoffeeScript and Backbone example debuggable through source maps.
-Debug your CoffeeScript templates and source!
-What's inside?

-* CommonJS simplicity
+* CommonJS in the browser
-* Debuggable CoffeeScript everywhere
+* CoffeeScript template and scripts
+* Less CSS
+* DustJs files (layouts, partials)
+* Generates static assets, no middleware needed

 More documentation is forthcoming for Projmate, which is a GUI project editor based on likes/dislikes about Jake, Grunt and deploying production sites.